 - Complete Enrollment form.
 The Enrollment form can be completed online, or requested by phone or email.

 - Request Transcripts.
-To be fully admitted to Genesis, the student must provide an official high school, or self-certify, or submit a transcript with at least 12 college credits.
+To be fully admitted to Genesis, the student must provide a high school diploma or transcript, or self-certify, or submit a transcript with at least 12 college credits.
 Transcripts should be sent directly to Genesis from the sending institution.
 Digital or e-transcripts are preferred, when available.

 Transcripts should be sent to: